huggingface/blog/layerskip.md

 Some observations we can make from the results:

-* As seen in the **Total Number of Parameters** column, self-speculative decoding consumes less memory as it does not require a separate draft model and re-uses the weights of a subset of its layers for the draft stage.
+* As seen in the **Total Number of Parameters** column, self-speculative decoding consumes less memory because it does not require a separate draft model and weights for the draft stage layers are re-used.
 * For all model sizes and generations except Llama2 70B, the early-exit self-speculative decoding is faster than the regular two-model speculative decoding.
   * There could be different reasons for the relatively limited speedups of self-speculative decoding